-Applicants must submit a portfolio (pdf) of three to five compositions.
+Applicants must submit a portfolio (PDF) of three to five compositions.
 All written materials must be legible.
 Recordings should be included where available.

 Students must audition on their primary instrument.
 See the audition requirements.

 The applicant must hold an undergraduate degree in music or a minimum of 36 credits—in music courses, including ear training, history, theory, score analysis, performance—completed with a grade point average of 3.00 or higher, including one course in human development, psychology, sociology, or the philosophy or history of education.
-An interview with the deputy director of the Conservatory is required.
+An interview with the deputy director of the Conservatory of Music is required.
 In addition, the applicant must pass a performance audition.
 International students or those with a foreign transcript must present a TOEFL score of 94 or higher.

-Applicants for the program must a) have completed a bachelor’s degree in music or music performance at a U.S. institution or professional equivalent, or a non-U.S. equivalent institutional degree, and b) pass a live audition before Conservatory faculty at an advanced level that demonstrates clear promise as a performer (or submit a recent video, from within the last six months, that demonstrates same).
+Applicants for the program must a) have completed a bachelor’s degree in music or music performance at a U.S. institution or professional equivalent, or a non-U.S. equivalent institutional degree, and b) pass a live audition before Conservatory of Music faculty at an advanced level that demonstrates clear promise as a performer (or submit a recent video, from within the last six months, that demonstrates same).
 Contact Professor Alexandra Lewis, graduate performance adviser, for more information on audition requirements.
-A request for an audition appointment may be made by telephone to the Conservatory office or by filling out the online Graduate Audition Request Form.
+A request for an audition appointment may be made by telephone to the conservatory office or by filling out the online Graduate Audition Request Form.